helidon-io/helidon/README.md

 * Helidon MP: MicroProfile 1.1 plus Health Check and Metrics
 * Helidon SE: a small, functional style API

-In either case your applications is just a Java SE program.
+In either case your application is just a Java SE program.

 ## Documentation